 Horseshoe Canyon, only 15 minutes west of Drumheller, offers this type of surprise off the highway and is a must-visit while in the area.

 The Canyon carves into the prairies, which separate it from the rest of the Drumheller badlands that follow the Red Deer River southeast.
 The unique views offer a quiet escape in the valley and a beautiful place to stop and simply marvel at or explore.
-There are a few different lookout points at the rest area which give you a full view of the Canyon.
+There are a few lookout points at the rest area that offer a full view of the Canyon.

-Horseshoe Canyon serves as a popular hiking spot, which is no wonder when you get a chance to see the beauty surrounding the area.
-But as the area is only open in summer, it is important to remember how hot and dry it can get in southeastern Alberta during this time, especially if you plan for a hike.
+Horseshoe Canyon is a popular hiking spot, and it’s no wonder once you see the beauty surrounding it.
+But since the area is only open in summer, it is important to remember how hot and dry it can get in southeastern Alberta during this time, especially if you plan to hike.

-There is also little natural shade in the Canyon, so prepare with sunscreen, hats, or umbrellas, try to wear loose/light clothing, and plan your hike closer to sunrise or sunset when it is coolest.
+There is also little natural shade in the Canyon, so prepare with sunscreen, hats, or umbrellas, wear loose/light clothing, and plan your hike for closer to sunrise or sunset, when it is coolest.

 The trails of Horseshoe Canyon may not be for everyone and every age, though, so stopping here for a picnic or photo shoot is also a perfect way to make the most of your time in the area.
 You can also stay the night!